 A hot beverage roasted from coffee beans that dates all the way back to the 15th century.
 It seems to exist in everybody’s diet and, like a lot of popular beverages and foodstuffs, there is concern about the effect it can have on health.

-While it’s often referred to as a guilty pleasure, the antioxidants found in the beverage allow it to provide a number of health benefits.
+While it’s often referred to as a guilty pleasure, the antioxidants in your morning coffee allow it to provide a number of health benefits.
 In fact, drinking coffee can provide you with more antioxidants than you would get from both fruits and vegetables, combined (1).

 Today, the beans are cultivated worldwide, particularly in countries with warm, tropical weather.
 This includes Central and South America, South-east Asia, India, and Africa.
 Due to the type of bean used and method of brewing, there are numerous variations of the beverage out there.

 A cup of coffee is a great health boost

 In addition to caffeine and antioxidants, coffee also contains vital nutrients that include magnesium, potassium, niacin, and riboflavin.
 These essential nutrients are likely the reason why coffee serves to enhance your health, in the below-mentioned ways.

 A review published in the journal Scientific Reports found a strong correlation between the consumption of coffee and a reduced risk of oral, pharyngeal, colon, liver, prostate, endometrial cancer, and melanoma.